Fuel Economy / MPG » 7

 Figure around 30 miles per gallon on the highway

-Gas mileage should be significantly better than in the larger C-Class, Mercedes predicts, since the CLA 250 weighs less, has less aerodynamic drag and has a more efficient transmission than the rear-drive sedan.
+Gas mileage is significantly better than in the larger C-Class, at least in the CLA 250.
+The front- or all-wheel-drive sedan weighs less than the C-Class, has less aerodynamic drag and has a more efficient transmission than that rear- or all-wheel-drive sedan.
 It also has standard stop/start, which shuts down and reawakens the CLA when it pauses at stoplights.
 It's smooth enough, but the stop/start effect sends a quiver through the driveline.

 Though diesel versions are offered in other markets, there's no plan to introduce them on the U.S.-market CLA.